sliterok/knock-proxy/README.md

 - HTTP unlock server binds to `127.0.0.1` (intended to sit behind a reverse proxy): `HTTP_BIND_HOST`
 - TCP gate binds to `0.0.0.0` (public): `TCP_BIND_HOST`

-`BIND_HOST` is still supported as a legacy fallback for both.

 ## Environment variables

 - `PROXY_PUBLIC_PORT` (default `1080`)